Some posts contain compensated links. Please read this disclaimer for more info.

-Most stations are not equipped with power cables as most electric cars are equipped with its own cable.
-Exceptions are fast filling stations that allow quick direct current (DC) charging which have the power cable already installed.
+Most stations are not equipped with power cables as most electric cars are equipped with their own cable.
+Exceptions are fast filling stations that allow quick, direct current (DC) charging, which already installed the power cable.

 There are two types of charging stations:

-- Stations which do not require prior user identification (aka.
+- Stations that do not require prior user identification (aka.
 Plug & Charge).

-- Stations which require prior identification of users
+- Stations that require prior identification of users

-User identification allows advanced services, such as control of the charging process in real time and the possibility of booking selected charging stations in advance.
-Identification is also required for preventing unauthorized access to the stations and to enable simple payment of service charges.
+User identification allows advanced services, such as control of the charging process in real-time and the possibility of booking selected charging stations in advance.
+Identification is also required to prevent unauthorized access to the stations and enable simple payment of service charges.